LizzyonGit/rates_r_us/README.md

 ### User stories

+See [project board](https://github.com/users/LizzyonGit/projects/5/views/1) for the agile methodology followed and end result during this project.

 #### As a site admin, I can:

 - create, read, update and delete movie posts so that I can manage my website,